6 Top Tips To Approach Funders

 - Invite them for an onsite visit!
 Ask them to come tour your office, see your work, come to an event.
 Let them see the value of your work with their own eyes whenever possible.

 It seems easy to send off cold proposals to whomever will accept them; but it rarely ever pays off.
-Build yourself a thorough and thoughtfully researched prospect list, and then consider your best approach.
+Build yourself a thorough and thoughtfully researched prospect list, and then consider the best way to approach funders.
 Think outside the box.
 Prioritize building relationships with funders who you truly believe would make excellent partners and who will both value and improve your work.
 Don’t stretch your work or water it down into something it isn’t just to fit criteria of a funder who is easy to apply to; believe in your work and focus your development work on finding funders whose missions truly align with yours.